W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/vi-fear-and-conflict/index.md

 ⁵You may believe that you are responsible for what you do, but not for what you think.
 ⁶The truth is that you are responsible for what you think, because it is only at this level that you can exercise choice.
 ⁷What you do comes from what you think.
-⁸You cannot separate yourself from the truth by ‘giving’ autonomy to behaviour.
+⁸You cannot separate yourself from the truth by “giving’ autonomy to behaviour.
 ⁹This is controlled by me automatically as soon as you place what you think under my guidance.
 ¹⁰Whenever you are afraid, it is a sure sign that you have allowed your mind to miscreate and have not allowed me to guide it.